Rating: 10 / 10

 Stoics seemed to be great at using cognitive distancing as well as decatastrophizing.
 There is a list on page 204-205 that details these, and more, ways of 'calming oneself'.

 The first step to inner peace from anxiety is to decatastrophize.
-This means to ask yourself if this really will matter in the long run.
+This means asking yourself if this really will matter in the long run.
 How bad is it actually?
 What will the consequences be?

 Something used in CBT today is called worry postponement.
 You do what the name indicates.
 Postpone your worries and return to the task at hand.
 It might occur that you, when you return to the worry, that it is no longer important.
 If it, however, still is, you can imagine the worst possible scenario with premeditation of adversity.
 Then after that, you'd use cognitive distancing, which is done by telling yourself "It's not things that upset me but my judgements about them".
 Decatastrophize.

-Overcoming anger is largely done in the same was as described above (in chapter 6).
+Overcoming anger is largely done in the same way as described above (in chapter 6).

 Here is a quick list of the processes used to overcome anger, seen on page 230-231:

-As well as this, here are a list of ten things to contemplate - used to prevent anger.
+As well as this, here is a list of ten things to contemplate - used to prevent anger.
 This is not something to combat anger with, but to prevent it from ever happening.

 We are naturally social animals, designed to help one another.